"The poor you shall always have among you . . "

 Eric holds an M.B.A.
-Notre Dame, B.S. in Physics Engineering cum laude, Miami University, Ohio and is a United States Naval Submarine Officer.
+Notre Dame, B.S. in Physics Engineering cum laude, Miami University, Ohio and is a former United States Naval Submarine Officer.
 He currently works as Mission Manager for Blue Origin.
 Eric and his wife Rebeka love the LORD and are active with Navigators.

 Heather holds a B.S. in Forensic Science, Pennsylvania State University.
-She works as a Laboratory Technologist with Labcorp, St. Paul MN.
+She works as a Forensic Scientist in a State Crime Lab.
 Heather has traveled to Uganda providing health and hygiene education to school students.